firefly017/Heart-Works-FrontEnd/REFLECTION.md

 Feature 3: ~
 Feature 4: ~
-Feature 5: ~Just created a form and modified the "other" navbar link to make <start an auction> page Feature 6: ~for creating "isArtist" migration, first added migration file and edited the seeder file, the seed file found the column to add the data, but when executing "findAll()" from routers, it didn't find the column. so to solve this, added the column to the model file.
+Feature 5: ~Just created a form and modified the "other" navbar link to make <start an auction> page Feature 6: ~for creating "isArtist" migration, first added migration file and edited the seeder file, the seed file found the column to add the data, but when executing "findAll()" from routers, it didn't find the column. so to solve this, added the column to the model file.the rest of the part was comparetively easy.